processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

+## get_presence

-## *get_presence* - Retrieve the resource with highest priority, and its presence (show and status message) for a given user.
+Retrieve the resource with highest priority, and its presence (show and status message) for a given user.

 The 'jid' value contains the user jid with resource.